V. Sustainability: Knowledge & Environment

 This is the first book of the MIT Press Series is based on this initial investigation.

 As an editor for the series Global environmental accord: Strategies for sustainability and institutional innovation (1993– ), I adopted an integrated perspective on national, international, cross-border, and cross-jurisdictional problems, priorities, and purposes to examine the sources and the consequences of social transactions as these relate to environmental conditions and concerns.
-Click here for the list of titles in this series.
+List of titles is available here.

 Reference: